King County hits 70% vaccination mark, mask mandate to disappear in two weeks

-King County has reached the 70% vaccination threshold, triggering a two-week countdown until the county’s mask mandate is rescinded, the county’s public-health department announced Tuesday.
+King County has reached the 70% vaccination threshold, triggering a two-week countdown until the county’s mask mandate is rescinded, the county announced Tuesday.

 Seventy percent of county residents, age 16 and older, have now received either the one-dose Johnson and Johnson vaccine, or both doses of the Pfizer or Moderna vaccines, Public Health – Seattle & King County announced.